 - Forward a copy the completed dog registration application form to Council.

 - Ensure the dog is desexed, microchipped and vaccinated prior to being sold.

 Approved facilities participating in this program may request that Council provides them with application forms and reply paid envelopes.

-The blind, vision or hearing impaired receive free registration for assistance dogs.
+Persons supported by guide, hearing, mobility, support and psychiatric assistance dogs receive free registration for assistance dogs.
 You must submit an animal registration form and a copy of the:

 - guide or hearing handlers identification card

 - appropriate handlers identification card.